needle-mirror/com.unity.netcode/Documentation~/network-connection.md

 - [OutgoingRpcDataStreamBuffer](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.OutgoingRpcDataStreamBuffer.html)
 - [OutgoingCommandDataStreamBuffer](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.OutgoingCommandDataStreamBuffer.html)

 When commands are produced, they're first queued into the outgoing buffer, which is flushed by the client at regular intervals (every new tick).
 RPC messages follow the sample principle: they're gathered initially by their respective send system that encodes them into the buffer.
-Then, the [RpcSystem](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.OutgoingCommandDataStreamBuffer.html) flushes the RPCs in the queue (by coalescing multiple messages into one MTU) at regular intervals.
+Then, the [RpcSystem](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.OutgoingCommandDataStreamBuffer.html) flushes the RPCs in the queue (by coalescing multiple messages into one maximum transmission unit (MTU)) at regular intervals.

 ## Connection flow

-When your game starts, the Netcode for Entities package doesn't automatically connect the client to the server, nor makes the server start listening to a specific port.
-By default `ClientServerBoostrap` only creates the client and server worlds.
+When your game starts, Netcode for Entities doesn't automatically connect the client to the server, nor makes the server start listening to a specific port.
+By default, `ClientServerBoostrap` only creates the client and server worlds.
 It's up to developer to decide how and when the server and client open their communication channel.

 There are a number of different options: